-If you’ve never heard of it, there is this amazing website called Kickstarter where people from anywhere on the Internet can financially support projects that they’re interested in.
-These impressive new products can include things like Android game consoles, eInk watches, and high-budget video games.
+If you’ve never heard of it, Kickstarter is an amazing site where people from anywhere can financially support projects that inspire them.
+These impressive new products may include things like eInk watches, high-budget video games and Android game consoles.

 Tailly is your own personal tail that wags when you get excited.
 Seriously.
 If your heartbeat is slow, the tail wags slowly.
 As your heart speeds up, the tail speeds up.